-Far from offering just a bucket and spade for entertainment, Wales’ coast is packed with exciting activities, great for family days out: including coasteering, fossil-hunting, and plenty of home-made ice cream!
-Of course, for those who like nothing more than making sandcastles, there are award-winning, beautiful beaches, many of which are in the shadow of real-life castles, just in case you need inspiration for your creations.
+Far from offering just a bucket and spade for entertainment, Wales’ coast is packed with exciting activities that are great for family days out - including coasteering, fossil-hunting, and plenty of homemade ice cream!
+Of course, for those who like nothing more than making sandcastles, there are award-winning, beautiful beaches, many of which are in the shadow of real-life castles just in case you need inspiration for your creations.

 1. Take the plunge: Coasteering, Pembrokeshire, South West Wales

 Coasteering was pioneered in Pembrokeshire and ticks all the boxes for thrill-seekers.
 Celtic Quest Coasteering runs family days out suitable for children aged eight and up, where you might find yourselves exploring caves, cliff jumping from 10 metres, and playing in water features including the intriguingly-named ‘Toilet Flush’ and the ‘Washing Machine’!

 2. Walk the Worm: Worm’s Head, Gower Peninsula, South Wales

 The Gower Peninsula was the UK’s first-ever designated Area of Outstanding Natural Beauty, and with good reason – it’s simply stunning.
 Take the family on the intrepid journey across to Worm’s Head, an island that can only be reached during the two-and-a-half hours either side of low tide, and admire sweeping views over Rhossili Bay.
 Kids will love scrambling over the rocks and bouncing over the super-spongy grass, listening out for seals singing in the waters below.
 Not low tide?
 Take the National Trust’s ‘serpents, seascapes and shipwrecks’ walk and admire the Worm from the mainland.

 3. High speed thrills: RIB Ride, Anglesey, North Wales